 Step 1.
 Launch the Spotify app on your iOS or Android device.

 Step 3.
-Scroll down and tap on "Log out" to sign out of your Spotify account.
+Tap "Log out" to sign out of your Spotify account.

 Step 4.
-After logging out, tap on "Log in" to sign back into your account.
+Restart the app and tap on "Log in" to sign back into your account.

 Solution 2.
 Clear Cache on Spotify